r-lib/hugodown/README.md

 The goal of hugodown is to make it easy to use RMarkdown within a [hugo](http://gohugo.io/) website.
 It's similar to [blogdown](https://bookdown.org/yihui/blogdown/), but is focussed purely on hugo websites, and enforces a stricter partitioning of roles: hugodown is responsible for transforming `.Rmd` to `.md`, and is hugo responsible for transforming `.md` to `.html`.

+The key to using hugodown is to put `output: hugodown::hugo_document()` in the YAML metadata of your `.Rmd` files.
+Then knitting the file will generate a `.md` file designed to work well with hugo.
+The rest of hugodown just makes your life a little easier:

+* `server_start()` will automatically start a hugo server in the background, automatically preivewing your site as you update it.

 ## Installation

 hugodown isn't available from CRAN yet, but you can install the development version from GitHub with: